The official website for the States of Guernsey

 Returning to work or school

-You should wait until your symptoms are gone.
+Wait until your symptoms are gone.
 You can then return to work or school, subject to any requirements your employer might have.

 If someone has, for example, a lingering cough, they should seek advice from a health practitioner before they return to work.